An online prayer journal is always on, available everywhere, quick to edit, and easy to search. Here’s how to organise your journal using Evernote.

 So feel free to add more to your journal entries at this point, because you never know what further revelations you might get!

-Here’s a couple more ways you can enrich your prayer journal entries:
+Here are a couple more ways you can enrich your prayer journal entries:

 When it comes to dates, Evernote is very helpful already: